hrachocode/preezma/README.md

             1. Form fields
-                  Name - accepts only Latin characters | Required | should not be empty Phone - accepts only numbers | required | should not be empty date - valid date time | required | should not be empty
+                  Name - accepts only Latin characters | Required | should not be empty Phone - accepts only numbers | required | should not be empty date - Generating automatically by todays date from back end - no need to mention from front end.

             2. to update provided scheme you need to call to specific API which mentioned in Routes section providing new scheme wtih required fields